phjorgensen/.dotfiles/README_I3.md

 - picom is a comositor for transparency effects and such things.
 - feh is for setting the wallpaper.
 - fonts-font-awesome is for icon font.
+- brightnessctl is for adjusting the screen brightness.
+- pactl is for pulse audio volume controls.
+- playerctl is for media controls.